Home | Help Center

-Dean of the School of Nursing and Health Management, Shanghai University of Medicine and Health Sciences, China, Shanghai,
+Dean of the School of Nursing and Health Management, Shanghai University of Medicine and Health Sciences, Shanghai, China

 Professor Zhu, Ph.D. in Clinical Medicine and Postdoctoral Fellow in Public Administration, is Professor and Doctoral Supervisor, currently serving as Dean of the School of Nursing and Health Management at Shanghai University of Medicine & Health Sciences (formerly Dean of the School of Nursing at Second Military Medical University).